Astros vs. Nationals Player Props Betting Odds

-Player prop betting options for Alex Bregman, Lane Thomas and others are available in the Houston Astros-Washington Nationals matchup at Minute Maid Park on Wednesday, starting at 8:10 PM ET.
+Player prop bet odds for Alex Bregman, Lane Thomas and others are available when the Houston Astros host the Washington Nationals at Minute Maid Park on Thursday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!